PPerdomoQ/rare-disease-explainer/README.md

 ## Predictions and Explanations

 In this final part predictions and explanations are obtained, this is done using [3_Predictions_and_explanations.ipynb](Notebooks/3_Predictions_and_explanations.ipynb).
 To obtain predictions a Graph Neural Network (GNN) model was build.
 This model was created using *Pytorch Geometric* and *DeepSnap*.
 To obtain the explanations a modified version of GNNExplainer is used.
 This modified version is allows for explanations on a link prediction task.
 As input, this notebook receives the two *csv* files obtained in the previous step, and as output in provides a list of drug candidates for each symptom of the disease and a list of explanations supporting these predictions.

+## License

+This project is licensed under the terms of the GPL v3.0 license.